 The unassuming mushroom and, more precisely, its root system, innocently growing here and there in the wild, appears poised to revolutionize the fashion industry, and in turn, our wardrobes.
-Mycelium, which just a few months ago seemed the stuff of science fiction, is about to enter the luxury market thanks to Stella McCartney, which will market the first bag made of this vegan alternative to animal leather in July.
+Mycelium, which just a few months ago seemed the stuff of science fiction, is about to enter the luxury market thanks to Stella McCartney, which will market a first bag made of this vegan alternative to animal leather in July.

 Who would have thought it?
 Mushrooms could soon — and sooner than expected — become the star of our wardrobes.
 Several biotech companies have been working on this ingredient for several years to develop a vegan, leather-like material, creating a real buzz in the fashion industry.
 Until now, however, it has only been used in a handful of products, or in combination with other materials, including (real) leather, as at Hermès, with a unique version of the Victoria bag.

 But things could accelerate from July thanks to Stella McCartney.
 The designer, who unveiled a first mushroom-based look in 2021, will this summer serve up the world’s first bag made of Mylo, a material made from mycelium, the vegetative part of the mushroom formed of filaments, and apparently “infinitely renewable.”
 The Frayme Mylo bag, designed in partnership with Bolt Threads, will only be available in a limited edition of 100 pieces, but it already sounds like a revolution in an industry in search of sustainable solutions that respect animal welfare.